Welcome to our feature on A-Level results day 2023 and AQA A-Level grade boundaries.

 Following the release of 2022 A-Level results, there will be a window for students who believe their A -Level grade is wrong so they wish to launch an A-level grade 2022 appeal.

-2022 A-Level results’ continuing trend of regional differences in A-Level results
+That year there was a continuing trend of regional differences in A-Level results

 There are disparities in absence rates for the current GCSE exam cohort.
 Year 11 students in the northern regions missed around 15 per cent of school sessions compared with around 11 per cent in the South.